 Why Do We Do Keyword Research?

-Before we go ahead with the guide, we must understand why keywords have become critical for SEO optimization.
+Before we go ahead with the guide, we must understand why keywords have become critical for website optimization.
 Using the right keywords can mean the difference between not getting enough traffic and being the top-ranking page on search result pages.
 Plus, keyword analysis and research is the only way you can figure out what people are searching for on the internet and target them specifically.
 Keyword research helps you answer questions like:

 - How hard will it be to rank with this keyword?